 The association with Sally's 'Voice' mentor continued with support slots to Sir Tom at a number of his Summer Concerts.
 Appearances at THE EDINBURGH FRINGE were followed by a short headline tour in September.

-Sally continues to tour solo and with the Poozies and work on her next solo album, which will be released in 2015.
+Sally continues to tour solo and with the Poozies and work on her next solo recording, which will be released in 2015.

 "Sally changes the atmosphere in a room when she sings" (BBC Radio 2's Chris Evans).